Research into treating bowel cancer

 Cetuximab (Erbitux) is a biological therapy that blocks a growth factor called epidermal growth factor (EGF).
 Some bowel cancer cells have EGF receptors.
 When triggered, the EGF receptors tell the cell to grow and divide into more cells.
 So, cetuximab is a growth factor blocker.
 You can find information about cetuximab as a treatment for bowel cancer on the biological therapies for bowel cancer page.

 We know from trials that having cetuximab with chemotherapy makes chemotherapy work better.
 So researchers are looking at the best way of combining cetuximab with chemotherapy.
 You can find trials looking at cetuximab for bowel cancer on our clinical trials database.
-Choose 'bowel cancer' from the dropdown list of cancer types and type 'cetuximab' into the search box.
 We have described some of these trials briefly below.

 The E-SCOUT trial is looking at combining cetuximab with chemotherapy.
 The people taking part in this trial have bowel cancer that has spread locally or to other parts of the body (metastatic).
 This trial has closed and we are waiting for the results.